5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 ]
 ```
-* 404 - Actions were Not found
+* 404 - Actions were Not found.
-* 500 - Server Error
+* 500 - Server Error.

 ### POST Data/Action
 Add new action entity in redis.